pinkpigeondocs/Pink-Pigeon-Documentation/docs/2_Account_Setup_And_Login/5_changing_nameservers.md

 Don't worry, this is only two small bits of text to copy and paste and we will show you how to do this for the biggest domain name registrars.

+Please note that this means we will be responsible for administering your DNS changes.
+If, for example, you wanted to use a custom email provider with your domain, you would have to let us know that you would like to make this change.
+In the future we plan to suppport DNS editing as part of our platform, but that is not yet the case.

 ## Entering your Domain

 ![Image of the 'enter domain' popup](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/2_Account_Setup_And_Login/images/enter_domain_name.png)